The Statistical Face of a Region under Monsoon Rainfall in Eastern India: Non-parametric Modelling

 We now turn to FPCA with adjustment for censoring.
 In this analysis, the estimates \eqref{sample_mean_cov} of the mean and the covariance functions are replaced by the estimates given in \eqref{mean_cov_censored}.
 We present in Figure~\ref{scree_2011} the eigenvalues ($\hat \lambda_1,\ldots,\hat \lambda_{20}$) obtained by using the adjusted FPCA.
 The eigenvalues are seen to decrease rapidly.
 It turns out that the cross-validation score based on the integrated mean square of the leave-one-curve-out prediction error \citep{Rice_1991, Yao_2005}, pooled across the years is minimized when the first twelve eigenfunctions are used for approximation.
 The twelve corresponding principal components account for 95 per cent of the total variation.

 For visualization of the principal component functions, we use a specially designed plot.
 Consider the function

 where $\alpha$ is a fixed number chosen from the interval $[-2,2]$.
-This function is generally referred to as the $k$th mode of variation (MV) \citep{JM}.
-The function $g\left(\eta_{k,\alpha}(\theta)\right)$, where $g$ is the re-transformation function $F_n^{-1}\circ\Phi$ (corresponding to the transformation function described in Section~\ref{sec:asymmetry}) and $F_n^{-1}(u)=\inf_{x}\{F_n(x)\ge u\}$, represents the $k$th MV in the original (re-transformed) scale.
-The plot of $g\left(\eta_{k,\alpha}(\theta)\right)$ against $\theta$ in polar coordinates would show a typical departure of the $k$th MV from the mean function.
-In order to visualize the $k$th MV, we overlay this graph for $\alpha=-1,0$ and 1.
+This function is generally referred to as the $j$th mode of variation (MV) \citep{JM}.
+The function $g\left(\eta_{j,\alpha}(\theta)\right)$, where $g$ is the re-transformation function $F_n^{-1}\circ\Phi$ (corresponding to the transformation function described in Section~\ref{sec:asymmetry}) and $F_n^{-1}(u)=\inf_{x}\{F_n(x)\ge u\}$, represents the $j$th MV in the original (re-transformed) scale.
+The plot of $g\left(\eta_{j,\alpha}(\theta)\right)$ against $\theta$ in polar coordinates would show a typical departure of the $j$th MV from the mean function.
+In order to visualize the $j$th MV, we overlay this graph for $\alpha=-1,0$ and 1.
 The overlaid graphs of the first nine MV are displayed in Figure~\ref{mv}.

-In each of the nine panels of Figure~\ref{mv}, the case $\alpha=0$ corresponds to the mean function in the re-transformed scale.
-Note that the mean and the median coincide for the normal distribution.
-Since the transformed data are approximately normal, the mean function may be thought of as the median function also.
-Further, as the re-transformation is a monotone function, the MV for $\alpha=0$ may be identified approximately as the `median' shape of the regions under rainfall.
-This `median' region happens to be approximately circular with a radius of about 10 km.
+In each of the nine panels of Figure~\ref{mv}, the case $\alpha=0$ corresponds to $\hat\mu(\theta)$ in the re-transformed scale.
+This central region happens to be approximately circular with a radius of about 10 km.

-The first mode of variation, shown in the top left panel, represents the variation in size of the regions under rainfall.
+The first mode of variation (panel marked as Mode 1), represents the variation in size of the regions under rainfall.
 One standard deviation of departure from the median function in the inward direction leads to about 50\% reduction in size, while the same amount of departure in the outward direction leads to about 250\% increase in size.

-The second MV, shown in the middle panel of the top row, represents contrasting departures from the median function in the North-South and the East-West axes.
+The second MV (panel marked as Mode 2) represents contrasting departures from the median function in the North-South and the East-West axes.
 When $\alpha=1$, we have about 40\%\ elongation in East-West axis and about 20\%\ contraction in North-South axis.
 When $\alpha=-1$, there is reversal in the directions of contraction and elongation.
 Therefore, the second MV (the second most important aspect of the total variation) relates to whether the region under rainfall is elongated in North-South direction or in East-West direction, and how sharp that elongation is.
 This pattern of departure from the median function is less pronounced than the first mode of variation, shown in the top left panel.